US employers are hiring briskly even in face of rate hikes

 Stevenson noted that more than half of last month's net hiring was in industries — health care, education, restaurants and hotels, for example — that still appear to be catching up from the sharp job losses they endured during the pandemic recession.
 Hiring in such sectors will likely continue, she suggested, even if the economy slows.

 The October jobs figures were the last major economic report before Election Day, with voters keenly focused on the state of the economy.
-Chronic inflation is hammering the budgets of many households and has shot to the top of voter concerns in the midterm congressional elections that will end Tuesday.
+Chronic inflation is hammering the budgets of many households and has shot to the top of voter concerns in the midterm congressional elections.
 Republican candidates have attacked Democrats over inflation in their drive to regain control of Congress.

-Over the past three months, job gains have averaged 289,000, down from a sizzling monthly rate of 539,000 a year ago.
-All the jobs that employers have added since the recession ended have boosted the ability of consumers to keep spending despite high inflation.
-A labor shortage in many areas of the economy has also compelled businesses to pay more to attract and keep workers.
+The latest data offered hints that the job market might be cooling, if only gradually, as the Fed is hoping to see.
+Over the past three months, hiring gains have averaged 289,000, down from a sizzling monthly rate of 539,000 a year ago.
+Average hourly pay, on average, rose 4.7% from a year ago, a smaller year-over-year gain than in September and down from a 16-year peak of 5.6% in March.

+The tick-up in the jobless rate occurred because about 300,000 Americans said they were no longer employed.
+The unemployment rate is calculated from a separate survey from the jobs figure and can sometimes move in a different direction in the short term.

 President Joe Biden and congressional Democrats have pointed to the vigorous resurgence in hiring as evidence that their policies have helped get Americans back to work faster than the nation managed to do after previous downturns.
 But that message has been overtaken in the midterm political campaigns by the crushing surge of inflation, which has soured many Americans on the economy under Democratic leadership in Congress and the White House.

-The October jobs report showed that job gains were widespread last month.
+The October jobs report showed that job gains were widespread.
 Health care added 53,000, with hospitals and doctors' offices continuing to re-staff after having lost many workers at the height of the pandemic.
 Manufacturing added 32,000.
 A category that includes engineers, accountants and lawyers added 39,000.

 More broadly across the economy, though, the pace of layoffs remains unusually low.
 And companies in travel, restaurants, manufacturing and health care are still hiring steadily.
 Southwest Airlines told investors last week that it was on track to hire 10,000 employees this year, including 1,200 pilots.
 Laboratory Corporation of America said it plans significant hiring.